dpt/davespace.co.uk/src/blog/20100915-open-sourced.md

 title: PhotoFiler and PrivateEye are now open source
 icon: search
 date: 2010-09-15
-tags: RISC OS, PhotoFiler, PrivateEye
+tags: Blog, RISC OS, PhotoFiler, PrivateEye
 ----

 I’ve noticed in the site’s logs that people were occasionally arriving here after searching for the source code to [PrivateEye](/risc.os/privateeye.html).
 I’d not generally made its source available as the people who had previously asked for it had received it, then they went all quiet.
 I presumed that was a bad sign.